mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 to calculate the core edge data factoring in the missing 1s electron.
 !!! note
-    Your potential may be different, depending on your version of Castep etc. - but don't worry as the procedure is the same.
+    Your potential may be different, depending on your version of Castep etc. - but don't worry, as the procedure is the same.

 Before we re-run Castep, add the line

-`CHARGE : +1`
+`CHARGE : -1`

-in the `cbn.param` file - this must be done to maintain charge neutrality.
+to the `cbn.param` file - this must be done to maintain charge neutrality.
 Next, re-run Castep.
 Let's have a quick look at the pseudopotential report of boron in `cbn.castep`

 ```
 ============================================================